Yogeshreddy07/OlaCabs-Data-Analytics-Azure/README.md

 #### Prerequisites
 - An Azure account with sufficient credits.
-- Access to the Ola Cabs dataset on GitHub.
+- Access to the taxi dataset on GitHub.

 #### Step 1: Azure Environment Setup
 1. **Create a Resource Group:** Set up a new resource group in Azure.